-Holiday time is just around the corner.
+Holiday time is here.

 Are you staycationing?
 Hopping on a plane to some far off destination?
 Or road tripping the countryside?